 New York State Vital Records.

-Neither New York State vital records, nor the indexes to the vital records are available online.
-Vital records for New York State outside of New York City are held by the New York State Department of Health.
-Indexes to these records are on microfiche at select area public libraries, and must be consulted in person.
+New York State does not make its vital records available online.
+Indexes to these records are on microfiche at select area public libraries and must be consulted in person.
 The Rochester Public Library and Onondaga County Public Library (Central Library) are the nearest locations.

 Vital records might also be available from city, town, or county clerks in New York State for a fee.
 Consult web sites for the city, town, and/or county of interest for additional details on holdings for genealogical research.